CoryParsnipson/sfml-test/README.md

 Things to do next
 -----------------
-* Remove cur_width and cur_height from Settings singleton.
-Have scene handle it's own camera manipulation functions.
-It would be best to get rid of the settings singleton entirely.

-* Consider adding an array to PlayerGamepad that keeps track of which keys/mouse buttons are being pressed

 * need to overhaul graphics classes or something because it's very clunky
    * In the scene rendering, entity draw and entity update show most time spent in profiler
    * refactor entity component hierarchy

-* make everything relative to in game units instead of pixels

 * both of these things below: consider making physics parts composites?
    * need to upgrade physicscomponent to take list of bounding boxes
    * Work on adding animations
       * need to upgrade graphicscomponent to take in animations capability?

-* Unfuck the header inclusion and decrease compile time
+* Consider adding an array to PlayerGamepad that keeps track of which keys/mouse buttons are being pressed

+* Service locator is pretty ugly.
+Refactor?

 TODO
 ----
+* make everything relative to in game units instead of pixels

+* Unfuck the header inclusion and decrease compile time

 * Think about making some sort of exception service?
 Make it graphical; print to screen

 * the Bridge pattern can be used to isolate sfml-test specific code from SFML library code